smoort/CarND-LaneLines-P1/README.md

 ## Writeup on Finding Lanes Lines project by *Saravanan Moorthyrajan*

-### First Revision 18 Mar 2017 - Changes to handle Challenge video
+**First Revision (18 Mar 2017) - Changes to handle Challenge video
-### - Enhanced filters to handle shadows and tyre marks on roads
+- Enhanced filters to handle shadows and tyre marks on roads
-### - Removed hard coding of mask co-ordinates
+- Removed hard coding of mask co-ordinates
-### - Linked previous clip data to current clip data to provide reference
+- Linked previous clip data to current clip data to provide reference

 ---